moebqr/Exchange-Gateway-Emulator/README.md

 - Python 3.8+
 - websockets: For real-time bidirectional communication
 - asyncio: For asynchronous programming
-- Dash and Plotly: For real-time data visualization
+- Streamlit: For real-time data visualization
 - cProfile: For performance profiling
 - pytest: For unit testing